 What Exactly Is Wieliczka Salt Mine?

-It is less a mine in the traditional sense and more an underground city built layer by layer over centuries, showcasing incredible human engineering.
+Recognised as a UNESCO World Heritage Site in 1978, it is less a mine in the traditional sense and more an underground city built layer by layer over centuries, showcasing incredible human engineering.

 This is the side of Wieliczka people rarely show online: long timber corridors disappearing into artificial light.